mbadolato/iTerm2-Color-Schemes/README.md

 Nord theme were added by [Teraskull](https://github.com/Teraskull)

 The Gruvbox Light theme was created by [morhetz](https://github.com/morhetz) and added by [reynn](https://github.com/reynn)

+The Jubi theme was created by [Julia Tretel](https://github.com/jutretel)

 If there are other color schemes you'd like to see included, drop me a line!